About the Canadian Chapter

 Jill Hastings, MSc., CCRA - Member at Large

-Jill is currently working as a Clinical Operations Leader for PAREXEL International and has 14 years experience working for various academic, biotechnology, CRO and pharmaceutical companies.
-This is her 10th year working as a volunteer for the ACRP Canadian Chapter, was President in 2009 and has been a Certified CRA (CCRA) with ACRP Global since 2005.
+Jill is currently working as a Project Leader in Early Product Development for PAREXEL International and has 15 years experience working for various academic, biotechnology, CRO and pharmaceutical companies.
+This is her 11th year working as a volunteer for the ACRP Canadian Chapter, was President in 2009, has been a Certified CRA (CCRA) since 2005 and is currently a member on the Global Conference Planning Committee.
 Jill got her start in clinical research after completing a Masters of Science at the University of Western Ontario in London, Ontario and went to Washington University in St. Louis, Missouri to work as a Clinical Research Assistant.

 Franeli Yadao, M.Sc., B.A., CCRA - Member at Large